The NaPA research

 Trichterfallen

-Pitfall traps provide data about life on the soil surface.
-Spiders, beetles and springtails fall into the funnels and are preserved in the catch bottle
+Pitfall traps provided data on life on the soil surface.
+Spiders, beetles and springtails fell into the funnels and were preserved in the catch bottle.

 MayFayden Bodenproben

-Soil organisms are extracted from the MayFadyen soil cores and subsequently analyzed.
-A distinction is made between the soil layers 0-5 cm and 5-10 cm.
+The soil life was extracted from the MacFadyen soil cores using heat extraction and subsequently analysed.
+A distinction was made between the soil layers 0–5 cm and 5–10 cm.

 Sample processing and analysis